 (2) Doctors in Italy, via Frattina, 48.
 Tel. (+39) 066790695 Private out-patient clinic based in Rome's historic centre (the Spanish Steps) , offering same-day and weekend appointments for medical services, ultrasound imaging, blood tests and consultations with a wide range of English-speaking specialists.
 Fees are affordable and start from 50 Euro.

 (2) MEDI-CALL, Studio Medico, Via Salaria 300, Palazzina C,

 interno 5.
 Tel.
 068840113.
 It too can arrange for qualified

 doctors to make a call to your actual place of residence.
 The

 GP will possibly refer you to a specialist if needed.
 Fees begin

-from 100 US$ per visit, and can increase if a specialist or
+from 100 Euro per visit, and increase if a specialist or

 specialized treatment is required.